superfly/docs/flyctl/cmd/flyctl_ssh_issue.md

 into SSH agent.
 With -hour, set the number of hours (1-72) for credential validity.

+Root certificates are issued to organizations either after `fly ssh issue` or `fly ssh console`.

 ## Usage
 ~~~
 flyctl ssh issue [org] [email] [path] [flags]